Bron Breakker: Professional wrestling career

-Early career (2020)
+Early career (2016, 2020)

-Wrestling under his real name, Rechsteiner debuted in professional wrestling on October 8, 2020, at the "WrestleJam 8" event promoted by AWF/WOW in Ringgold, Georgia.
+Wrestling under his real name, Rechsteiner debuted in professional wrestling on April 9, 2016, for Global Championship Wrestling.
+He defeated Mr. O'Hagan.
+After a four-year hiatus, Rechsteiner returned to professional wrestling on October 8, 2020, at the "WrestleJam 8" event promoted by AWF/WOW in Ringgold, Georgia.
 He defeated Jamie Hall.

 WWE (2021–present)

 NXT (2021–2024)

-In February 2021, WWE announced Rechsteiner had signed a developmental contract with the company.
+In February 2021, Rechsteiner signed a developmental contract with WWE.
 Later that month, he was assigned to the WWE Performance Center in Orlando, Florida for training.
 At the WrestleMania Backlash pay-per-view on May 16, Rechsteiner and several other wrestlers portrayed "zombies" in a lumberjack match between Damian Priest and The Miz.
 In August 2021, he appeared on an episode of NXT, portraying a security guard who was attacked by Samoa Joe.

 Rechsteiner wrestled his first match for WWE on the September 14, 2021, episode of NXT under the ring name Bron Breakker, defeating LA Knight; he later had a staredown with new NXT Champion Tommaso Ciampa.
 Breakker unsuccessfully challenged Ciampa for the title at NXT Halloween Havoc on October 26.
 In November 2021, Breakker participated in WWE's tour of the United Kingdom.
 At NXT WarGames on December 5, Breakker teamed with Carmelo Hayes, Grayson Waller, and Tony D'Angelo (as "Team 2.0") to defeat Ciampa, Knight, Johnny Gargano, and Pete Dunne ("Team Black & Gold") in a WarGames match, with Breakker pinning Ciampa.

 At NXT New Year's Evil on January 4, 2022, Breakker defeated Ciampa by submission to win the NXT Championship.
 At NXT Vengeance Day on February 15, he made his first successful title defense, defeating Santos Escobar.
 Breakker made his main roster debut on the March 7 episode of Raw, teaming with Ciampa to defeat Dolph Ziggler and Robert Roode in a tag team match.
 At NXT Roadblock the following day, Breakker defended the NXT Championship against Ciampa and Ziggler in a triple threat match, with Ziggler pinning Ciampa to end Breakker's first reign at 63 days.
 On April 1, Breakker inducted his father and uncle into the WWE Hall of Fame; the following night at NXT Stand & Deliver, Breakker failed to regain the title from Ziggler after interference from Roode.